 The tests you have will depend on the part of the body being investigated.
 You may have had some of these tests already.

 A hysteroscopy is used to diagnose problems in the womb.
-The doctor or nurse passes a small, thin tube with a light and camera at the end (hysteroscope) through the vagina and cervix into the womb.
-They may take tissue samples (biopsies) to look at under a microscope.
-You may have this test as an outpatient under a local anaesthetic, but sometimes a general anaesthetic is needed.
-You may be advised to take mild painkillers an hour before the procedure.
+The doctor or nurse passes a small, thin tube with a light and camera at the end through the vagina and cervix into the womb.
+This tube is called a hysteroscope.
+During the hysteroscopy they examine the womb lining.
+They usually take tissue samples to look at under a microscope.
+These are called biopsies.

+You may have this test as an outpatient under a local anaesthetic.
+Sometimes it is done under a general anaesthetic.
 A hysteroscopy may be uncomfortable, but it should not be painful.
-Some women may have vaginal bleeding and mild cramping for a few days after the procedure.
+You may be advised to take mild painkillers an hour before the procedure.
+Some people have vaginal bleeding and mild cramping for a few days after the procedure.